 mean not-so-constructive comments on the site, too.
 They keep me on my toes, make me explain everything in detail, and inspire a lot of posts.
 I am motivated by their negativity.

-I’m thankful for all the people who send me e-mails telling me that I inspired them to set off around the world.
+I’m thankful for all the people who send me emails telling me that I inspired them to set off around the world.
 As Ralph Waldo Emerson once said, “To laugh often and much; to win the respect of intelligent people and the affection of children; to leave the world a better place; to know even one life has breathed easier because you have lived—This is to have succeeded.”
 I still find it shockingly amazing that I inspire people.
-This alone makes everything matter.
+That alone makes everything matter.

 I’m thankful for all the other travelers I’ve met on the road.
 When I get jaded, their excitement reminds me why I started in the first place.

 I’m thankful for all the amazing bloggers out there.
 It’s great meeting them as I travel the world, and it’s great to have people out there who share my love of the Internet and travel.

 I’m thankful for being able to make it online.
 Having this website, being able to work from a beach in Thailand, and doing what I love is the best job in the world.
 I never want to see a cubicle again.

 I’m thankful for all the wonderful friends and great family I have.
 They are nothing short of awesome.

 Mostly, I’m just thankful for life and having so many great things to be thankful for.
 I live this amazing existence, and I often wake up thinking, “Damn, life really is good.
 Maybe too good.
 Am I dreaming?”
 I’m really lucky to be able to do that.
 You never know how quickly life can change, and 2011 has been a very good year so far.
 All good things must come to an end sometime but until then, I’m just going to ride this wave as long as it goes.